 2. Forward power three-turns

-The skater will perform forward outside three-turns to a balance position followed by a backward crossover.
-Three to six sets of three-turns will be skated depending on the length of the ice surface.
+on the length of the ice surface.
 Skaters may begin this move with either right

 or left foot three-turns.
 On the second length of the rink, the three-turns will be skated on the opposite foot.
 Introductory steps and backward crossovers around the end of the rink are optional.
 Focus: Continuous flow and strength